JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 Now let's see what we got.
 We'll do a visualization of the values that come out of the neural network.
 The neural network acts on a very high dimensional space, so we will need to project that to a visualization in a two dimensional space.
-If the neural network successfully trained to be a classifier, then we should see relatively distinct clusters for the various digits, noting that they will not be fully separated in two dimensions due to potential distance warping in the projection.
+If the neural network was successfully trained to be a classifier, then we should see relatively distinct clusters for the various digits, noting that they will not be fully separated in two dimensions due to potential distance warping in the projection.